On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Introduction

-Furthermore, we conduct extensive experiments across different tasks (classification and segmentation) and data modalities (vision and text) to evaluate the robustness improvement of using SAM.
-Intriguingly, under various settings, SAM exhibits consistently better robustness than standard training methods while still maintaining higher natural performance.
-Despite AT can achieve higher robustness than SAM, it inevitably sacrifices natural performance which may be unaffordable for real-world applications.
-Besides, SAM also outperforms vanilla AT in terms of computational efficiency, since it only requires 1 additional step forward-backward pass than standard training.
-Though there are variants of AT designed for reducing computational cost~\cite{shafahi2019adversarial}, there are also efficient SAM variants proposed~\cite{liu2022towards}.
-Therefore, we answer the raised question (2) with the conclusion that SAM can be considered a lightweight substitute for AT under the following requirements: (i) no loss of \textit{any} natural accuracy, and (ii) no significant increase in computational cost.
+Furthermore, we conduct extensive experiments across different tasks, data modalities, and model architectures to evaluate the robustness improvement of using SAM, where we show that under various settings, SAM exhibits consistently better robustness than standard training methods while still maintaining higher natural performance.
+Besides, though AT can achieve higher robustness than SAM, it inevitably sacrifices natural performance which may be unaffordable for real-world applications.
+Therefore, we answer the raised question \textbf{(2)} with the conclusion that SAM can be used as a substitute for AT when accuracy is more important but better robustness is preferred.

 To summarize, our main contributions in this paper are: \begin{enumerate} \item We uncover an intriguing property of SAM that it can notably enhance adversarial robustness while maintaining natural performance compared to standard training, which is an unexpected benefit.